MLA Block Quotes – Formatting Explained (8th Edition)

 Block Quoting Excerpts of Books

-• If you are directly quoting a paragraph or part of a paragraph, the initial line of the block quote should not be indented more than the rest of the sentence.
+• When directly quoting a paragraph, the initial line of the block quote should not be indented more than the rest of the sentence.

-• When quoting two or more paragraphs, indent the first sentence of each paragraph half an inch, or five spaces, if it is also the opening sentence of the source.
+• When quoting two or more paragraphs, indent the first opening sentence of each paragraph half an inch, or five spaces.

-• It is customary to indent the first line of the second paragraph of a multi-paragraph quote by half an inch or five spaces if the first sentence of the quote is not the first sentence of a section in the source.2
+• Indent the first line of the second paragraph of a multi-paragraph quote by half an inch, if the first sentence is not the first sentence of a section.

 Poetry Block Quotes

-Unless the poetry contains irregular spacing or formatting, format it as you would any other piece of prose:3
+Unless the poetry contains irregular spacing or formatting, format it as you would any other piece of prose:

 • Indent 0.5 inches or five spaces from the left margin.